foreverfighter/coding-for-non-coders/README.md

 Someone who does machine learning.
 They often also need to do the work of a data analyst.

 ## Ways

+### What is the principle of least astonishment?

+If a necessary feature has a high astonishment factor, it may be necessary to redesign the feature.
+It is applied to user interface and software design.

 ### What is Agile?